Hwarsame7/REGEX-tutorial/README.md

 Feel free to experiment with the examples provided and explore more complex regex patterns as you become more comfortable with the syntax and concepts.

-Feel free to customize and expand upon this README template to create a comprehensive regex tutorial for your project!